Understanding Bipolar and Hypomania

 Controlling these moments is difficult.
 I simply have to check myself and have an internal conversation where I ask whether it's a 'normal' thing I would do and if not, what the consequences are.

 I force myself to consult a friend or family member who will always tell me the truth, and this makes me consider my actions.

 Spending More Money

 This is one of the first things I notice.
 Whatever I have in my bank account is at risk as I love to shop for clothes, accessories, and presents for other people.

 I've become quite good at managing myself when I feel hypomanic and only buy cheaper clothing so when I have my random shopping trips, I don't do my bank account too much damage.

 I also have a plan to give my credit cards to my mum for damage limitation, so I only have limited funds to spend.
 In the past, I have forced myself to look at my bills or passed them to someone else to help ensure they get paid.

 Many people self-medicate with drugs and alcohol when they live with bipolar disorder.
 This is not uncommon.
 I am definitely guilty of drinking more when I become hypomanic.

 I suddenly love the thought of going out and drinking alcohol.
 I will visit the pub more and buy more drinks to consume at home.
 I wonder whether I subconsciously do this to bring my mood down.

-When I am hypomanic I dream of big nights and taking drugs, but thankfully I don't act on those thoughts.
+When I am hypomanic, I dream of big nights and taking drugs, but thankfully I don't act on those thoughts.
 I force myself not to listen to them.
-I have a social circle where buying drugs is not possible for me.
+I have a social circle where buying drugs are not possible for me.
 I am glad of this as it protects me from my desires while my mood is a bit high.